adrian-sauter/adrian-sauter.github.io/_projects/visually_grounded_text_embeddings.md

 <!-- TL;DR text above the image -->
 <p>
-  <strong>TL;DR:</strong> This mini-project was done in 4 days as part of the [Interpretability and Explainability in AI](https://coursecatalogue.uva.nl/xmlpages/page/2023-2024-en/search-course/course/110133) and earned my group the "best project award" out of ~30 projects.
+  <strong>TL;DR:</strong> This mini-project was done in 4 days as part of the <a href="https://coursecatalogue.uva.nl/xmlpages/page/2023-2024-en/search-course/course/110133">Interpretability and Explainability in AI</a> and earned my group the "best project award" out of ~30 projects.
+Given the short duration of the project, the results here should be taken as very preliminary (e.g., due to the tiny dataset size).
+However, I still want to include this mini-project since it gave some cool results and inspired a bigger individual <a href="https://arxiv.org/pdf/2509.15837?">follow-up project</a>, where I compared the effects of visual grounding in text-based and speech-based language encoders.
 </p>